 Research Requirement Response (Y/N/NA)

-13 The research includes multiple dimensions of health
+12 The research includes multiple dimensions of health itesponse (Tritina)

-e.g., physical, mental, social, spiritual.
+12 (e.g., physical, mental, social, spiritual).

 If no or NA, please explain.

-14 Materials describe how the focus of the research is
+13 Materials describe how the focus of the research is a

-a community-identified priority.
+community-identified priority.

 If no or NA, please explain.

-15 Provide details about engagement with the AN/AI
+14 Provide details about engagement with the AN/AI

 community throughout the research.

 If no or NA, please explain.

-16 Limitations of the research design, methods, and

-knowledge gained are identified.
+15 The research includes a comparison group or

+control group.

+If no or NA, please provide a rationale for the

+16 selected design.
+Research practices which limit transparency and

+10 choice are avoided.
+Rationale is provided for

+research that uses deception or randomization.

 If no or NA, please explain.

-Resources
+17 Were any Al tools used to develop research

+materials?

+If yes or NA, please explain.

+urces

+18 The research will produce financial benefit.

+If yes or NA, please explain.

-17 Any financial benefits produced by the research will
+19 Any financial benefits produced by the research will

-be shared with the AN/Al community.
+be shared with the AN/AI community.

+21 If no or NA, please explain.
+Potential improvements to the health of and/or

+21 systems of care for AN/AI peoples are delineated.

 If no or NA, please explain.

-18 Potential improvements to the health of and/or

-systems of care for AN/AI peoples are delineated.
+22 If healthcare system resources are required for the

+research project, there is evidence that the

+healthcare system has agreed to invest these

+resources and/or the budget includes appropriate

+compensation.

+2 on top the post of the post

+Research Requirement Response (Y/N/NA)

 If no or NA, please explain.

-emination
+Dissemination

-19 Research findings will be shared with research
+23 Research findings will be shared with research

 participants.

 If no or NA, please explain.

-20 Aggregated results will be shared with the Alaska
+24 Aggregated results will be shared with the Alaska

 Native/American Indian community.

 If no or NA, please explain.

-21 The dissemination plan includes SCF employees
+25 The dissemination plan includes SCF employees

 and programs which may be impacted by the

 research findings.

 If no or NA, please explain.

 Barnard, J. B. (2015).
 Responding to public health emergencies on tribal lands: jurisdictional challenges and practical solutions.
-Yale J. Health Pol'y L. & Ethics, 15, 251
+Yale J. Health Pol'y L. & Ethics, 15, 251.